ebezine/numerousapp-net/README.md

  - **502** : Bad Gateway
  - **503** : Service Unavailable
  - **504** : Gateway Timeout
+Also, non-HTTP network errors (reported as `HttpRequestException`) are also handled.

 API Error handling is transparent for the `NumerousClient` caller.
-Attempt count may be configured using the `NumerousSettings.ErrorRetry` property (default is 1), interval between successive attempts may be configured using the `NumerousSettings.ErrorRetryDelay` property (default is 30 seconds).
+Attempt count may be configured using the `NumerousSettings.HttpErrorRetry` and `NumerousSettings.NetworkErrorRetry` properties (default is 1 for both), interval between successive attempts may be configured using the `NumerousSettings.ErrorRetryDelay` property (default is 30 seconds).

-**There is currently no limit in the number of successive attempts.**

 ## Supported API